filamentphp/filament/packages/forms/docs/03-fields/10-rich-editor.md

 ![](https://user-images.githubusercontent.com/41773797/147613608-b1236c72-d5cf-40d5-aa73-70c37a5c7e4d.png)

-## Toolbar buttons
+## Customizing the toolbar buttons

-You may enable / disable toolbar buttons using a range of convenient methods:
+You may set the toolbar buttons for the editor using the `toolbarButtons()` method:

 ```php
 use Filament\Forms\Components\RichEditor;